jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-03.md

 "What's next for you two?"

 Ethan froze beside her, his hand still gripping hers from when they'd left the courtroom.
-She felt his fingers tighten, saw his face go blankthat shutdown expression he got when he was overwhelmed.
+She felt his fingers tighten, saw his face go blank—that shutdown expression he got when he was overwhelmed.
 After three hours of testimony, of laying his life bare in front of strangers, of watching his father walk out without a word, he had nothing left for a press conference.

 "Inside," Maya said sharply, materializing at Sophia's other side.
 "Courthouse bathroom.
 Now."

-Jordan appeared next to Ethan.
+Jordan Nakamura appeared next to Ethan.
 "I've got him.
 Follow me."

 They moved as a unit, pushing back through the courthouse doors while Michael Chen stepped forward to handle the media.
 Sophia caught a glimpse of him raising his hands, heard him say something about prepared statements later, and then they were back in the cool, quiet interior.